 3. Request a letter from the academic adviser which must include all of the following:

 • The course number of the internship or class connected with the work

 • Information on how the work will contribute to or fulfill requirements of a course (It is not enough for the work to simply “relate” to the course.)

 • A description of the employment offered, including beginning and ending dates, the location of the job (city and state), and the number of hours per week of work

 4. Submit your I-20, job letter, and adviser letter (or form) to the CGE at least one week prior to starting work for review and processing.
 At this time you may be asked to show your passport and I-94 card.

 5. Complete a CPT Approval Form, available in CGE.

-6. Authorization for CPT is noted directly on the I-20 form, and takes two-three days to process in CGE.
+6. Authorization for CPT is noted directly on the I-20 form and takes two and or three days to process in CGE.